MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

    :::image type="content" source="media/connectors-adlsgen2/connection-details.png" alt-text="Screenshot showing how to set new connection":::

    **Server**: Specify the server of your Azure Data Lake Storage Gen2.
-Go to your Azure Blob Storage account interface, browse to **Endpoints** section and get your Data Lake Storage Gen2.
+Go to your Azure Data Lake Storage Gen2 account interface, browse to **Endpoints** section and get your Data Lake Storage Gen2.

 In the **New connection** pane, choose **Cloud**, and specify the following field: